larpo1/lavanda-website/src/pages/features/direct-booking-websites.md

     imageClasses: box-shadow
     titleContent: 120+ Payment Gateways
     textContent: >
       Use the default integrated Stripe checkout, or choose your own gateway.
-We can support 120+ different payment gateways and offer a best in class payment processing solution for almost every country in the world.
+      Not only do we support 120+ different payment gateways, we also offer a secure, best-in-class payment processing solution for almost every country in the world.
   - image: /img/640x360.png
     titleContent: SEO as Standard
     textContent: "Users and google both love blistering fast page loads.
 We designed